Clevons/dockerarmy/README.md

 If mulitple ports needs to be opened you have to hardcode it at line 62 and in your iptables configuration

-If multiple images needs to be used, you have to at them in a loop like on line 59-62
+If multiple images needs to be used, you have to add them in a loop like on line 59-62

 ## Usage